Hamilton on Disney Plus a heartwarming hybrid of play and TV movie

 But you can still very much enjoy it.
 This filmed version of Hamilton was captured at the Richard Rodgers Theatre on Broadway in June 2016 with the original cast.
 Stage director Thomas Kail pulls double duty as director of the movie.

-Read more: Hamilton hits Disney Plus tomorrow, but you can't stream with a free trial.
-How to watch
+Read more: How to watch Hamilton on Disney Plus tomorrow.
+Hint: You can't stream it with a free trial

 Kail makes sure to deliver on Miranda's promise of getting you the "best seat in the house."
 The play has been shot from different angles in the audience.
 But it also uses frequent close-ups, offers bird's-eye views of the whole stage and occasionally frames the scene from backstage.
 The first time King George (Jonathan Groff) appears on stage, the camera follows him from behind, presenting a backstage view a regular audience member would never see.
 You can even take in the teardrops on Phillipa Soo's (Eliza Hamilton) face after a devastating event.